Wendy Powell

 • Muscular dysfunction caused by posture issues, an abnormal gait, or prolonged sitting.

-• Mental health concerns which can cause high levels of stress, anxiety, and/or depression.
+• Mental health concerns can cause high levels of stress, anxiety, and/or depression.

 For causes related to a generally weak pelvic floor or other pelvic floor issues see our